 #4 in Kerrisdale

 43 West 57th Avenue

-First: yes, that’s the real sign for the park, which has been up during its first year of existence.
+First: yes, that’s the real sign for the park.

 Second: the history of the land at 57th and Granville is a small snapshot of Vancouver itself.